anjalitikarya/iac-code-submission/README.md

 ### Instructions

 - Click the button to open Azure Portal custom deployment with the template preloaded.
-- Select Resource Group, location, and SKU if needed.
+- Select Storage Account Name, Resource Group, location, and SKU if needed.
 - Complete deployment by following the portal wizard.